-- Inform and educate the community through all medias.
+- Inform and educate the community through all media.

 - Learn to communicate effectively.
-Develop speaking skills, practice good listening skills and keep a positive attitude.
-Be brief, accurate and keep it simple when writing to owners.
+Develop speaking skills, practice good listening skills, and keep a positive attitude.
+Be brief, and accurate, and keep it simple when writing to owners.

 - Encourage a social climate within the association through community events.

 - A good leader guides and gives credit where credit is due saying, “Thank You” often.

 - Present an attitude of friendliness, understanding, fairness, and goodwill.

 - Keep everyone working toward the goals and vision of the association by providing encouragement, involving everyone, and stressing compromise and cooperation if necessary.

 - Interact with your board of directors; have a basic idea of the role and expectations required of each board member.